 - create affordable homes,

 - preserve and create open space,

 - build alternative transportation infrastructure to support walking and biking, and

 - engage in placemaking.

 The collective efforts of our partners will help address climate change and pollution, rising transportation and energy costs, and make our state’s regions more competitive.
 Our local partners are working hard to make healthy and welcoming communities in all regions of the Commonwealth.
-Read about their progress so far in our Great Neighborhoods Impact Report 2012.
+Read about their progress so far in the Great Neighborhoods Impact Report 2013.

 In 2011, with the generous support of the Barr Foundation and the Ford Foundation, the Alliance formed partnerships with stakeholders in five Great Neighborhoods flagship sites in the following communities: